jeffboody/glyph/readme.md

 points, contours and tags.
 Here is a very simple example JSON file which includes a single square glyph although multiple glyphs are allowed.
-The glyph data fields are the index (i), width (w), height (h), number of points (np), points (p), tags (t), number of contours (nc) and contours (c).
+The glyph data fields are the name (name), width (w), height (h), number of points (np), points (p), tags (t), number of contours (nc) and contours (c).
 The point origin is in the top-left corner.
+The height should be normalized to 1.0 to make the error threshold more uniform across glyphs.
 Tags are used to describe the type of curve point which can be an ON (1) point, a conic Bezier OFF (0) point or a cubic Bezier OFF (2) point.
 Cubic Bezier points are not typically used by TTF fonts and are not supported by Glyph.

 	[
 	  {
-	    "i"=0,
+	    "name"="square",
-	    "w"=10.0,
+	    "w"=1.0,
-	    "h"=10.0,
+	    "h"=1.0,
 	    "np"=4,
-	    "p"=[2.5,2.5,
+	    "p"=[0.25,0.25,
-	         2.5,7.5,
+	         0.25,0.75,
-	         7.5,7.5,
+	         0.75,0.75,
-	         7.5,2.5],
+	         0.75,0.25],
 	    "t"=[1,1,1,1],
 	    "nc"=1,
 	    "c"=[3]